Delta-Airlines-ig/Communistry/README.md

 currently trying to figure out how to script by throwing random scripts from other mods at mine (notably aeyama with the wood)

-# Now depends on multicrafterlib
+# Now depends on MultiCrafterLib
 get it here: https://github.com/liplum/MultiCrafterLib